Mathematics of general relativity: Tensors in general relativity

-Mathematically, tensors are generalised linear operators multilinear maps.
+Tensors are generalised linear operators multilinear maps.
 As such, the ideas of linear algebra are employed to study tensors.

 At each point $p$ of a manifold, the tangent and cotangent spaces to the manifold at that point may be constructed.
 Vectors (sometimes referred to as contravariant vectors) are defined as elements of the tangent space and covectors (sometimes termed covariant vectors, but more commonly dual vectors or one-forms) are elements of the cotangent space.